Skip to the main content

 In Canada, degree programs in toxicology are often interdisciplinary programs.
 They may be offered jointly by more than one faculty or department at the same post-secondary school.
 Admission requirements for bachelor’s degree programs therefore vary.
 In general, they include a high school diploma with 30-level courses in English, chemistry, biology, and math.

-Some post-secondary schools base admission to their toxicology programs on students’ GPAs in a previous year of university studies.
+Some post-secondary schools base admission to their toxicology programs on students’ GPA in a previous year of university studies.
 Prior to enrolling in any program, prospective students are strongly advised to discuss their academic qualifications and career plans with faculty members at the post-secondary school(s) of their choice.

 To expand or narrow your search for programs related to this occupation, visit Post-Secondary Programs.